Jijel Arabic

 Jijeli, or Jijel Arabic, is a variety of Arabic spoken specifically in the Jijel Province in northeastern Algeria, but traces of it reach parts of the neighboring Skikda and Mila Provinces.
 It is quite different from all the other Arabic dialects spoken in eastern Algeria and has probably survived into present times because of the geographic enclavement of that mountainous area and the difficulty of terrestrial connections with the rest of the country for centuries.

 Jijel is a relic of the Pre-Hilalian Arabic dialects (resulting from the Muslim conquest of the Maghreb in the 7th and 8th centuries) once spoken over all of Constantine, Algeria but later mixed with Bedouin Hilalian dialects brought by the invasion of the Banu Hilal in the 11th century.

 Pre-Hilalian Arabic dialects remained intact only in a small area around Jijel while they were heavily mixed with bedouin dialects in the areas of Constantine, Mila, Collo and El Milia.
 Pre-Hilalian dialects also remain in the urban areas of Fez, Rabat, Tlemcen, Constantine and Tunis.
 Tlemcen Arabic and Jijel Arabic remain very close.

+It belongs to the so-called “mountain” pre-Hilalian dialects, meaning dialects that emerged from the first wave of Arabization that began in the 8th century.
+It is very close to the Bougiote Arabic dialect, although the latter has significantly declined in recent years in favor of Kabyle.
+It is also very similar to the old Constantine Arabic dialect, which has likewise declined, but in favor of Hilalian Arabic of the High Plateaus (Hilalian dialects dating from the 11th and 12th centuries).

+The Djidjelian dialect is one of the Arabic dialects most strongly marked by a Berber substrate.
+This dialect is spoken by the Kabyle Hadra, a mountain people of Berber Kutama origin from Small Kabylia who are Arabic-speaking.

+Characteristics

+It is distinguished by a sharp pronunciation of the letters “qaf” and “kaf”, as well as by the elimination of many emphatic Arabic consonants such as “dh” and “th”, and by the use of the particles “ḥa” (a, an), “di” (of), “d” (is, are), and “ka” (a modal particle placed before verbs in the present tense).